noi-techpark/odh-docs/source/domains.rst

-..
-   In a nutshell, the |odh| Project takes data from multiple domains (mobility, tourism, meteo), makes them available through the |odh|
-   with the purpose to allow third party developers (or any interested user) to use them within their own projects, using the available APIs.

-The domains that are intended as sources for data served by the |odh| are depicted in :numref:`domains-diagram`.
+The domains intended as sources for data served by the |odh| are depicted in :numref:`domains-diagram`.

 The :strong:`API` of a software contains the definition of methods and of